nicola-lunghi/PySwitch/web/README.md

 ## Compatibility

-The emulator needs the Web MIDI API to run.
-Currently this is only tested on the recent version of Chrome.
-Cross compatibility is to be done still.
+The emulator needs the [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API) to connect to devices.
+If no Web MIDI access is provided, you can still use it, but without MIDI for sure.

+In general, the emulator uses pretty modern CSS features, so be sure to run a recent version of your browser, and in case anything is not working, first update the browser before opening an issue.

+Tested browsers:

+- Chrome: This is the recommended browser for the emulator.
+- Firefox: Fully supported.
+- Safari: Works basically, but there are a few issues:
+    - No MIDI
+    - The rendering is blurry sometimes, but this seems like a Safari bug

 ## Versioning